maitepv87/capstone-project-coursera/README.md

-# Little Lemon Capstone Project
+# 🍋 Little Lemon Capstone Project

 Final project for the Meta Frontend Developer Specialization on Coursera.

 This React-based application lays the groundwork for a table reservation feature on the Little Lemon restaurant website.
 The project starts from a customized boilerplate, with a cleaned structure and developer tooling optimized for clarity, modularity, and workflow efficiency.

+---

-## Key Features
+## 🚀 Key Features

 - React project initialized via `create-react-app`
 - Removal of default boilerplate elements (`App.js`, `logo.svg`)
 - Modular structure prepared for reservation functionality
 - VS Code extensions configured for a smoother dev experience:
   - ES7+ React/Redux/GraphQL/React-Native snippets
   - `Auto Rename Tag` for paired tag editing
   - `Trailing Spaces` for whitespace hygiene

+---

-### ✅ Semantic HTML Foundation
+## ✅ Semantic HTML Foundation

-This project fulfills the semantic layout exercise by:
+This section fulfills the semantic layout exercise by:

 - Replacing non-semantic root `<div>` with a React fragment
 - Structuring the app with semantic tags: `<header>`, `<nav>`, `<main>`, `<footer>`